exist2021/quartz/content/Working Style.md

 I once had a teammate who would chat too much, his only intention was to troll me.
 This behaviour is toxic and I don't see us going a long way.

 ## OKR Framework is essential for all actions
-If you have never heard about the [OKR framework](https://www.perplexity.ai/search/6c96256d-d11e-4a61-9016-0f5403489d70) made popular by Andy Grove of Intel, I suggest you at least have a rudimentary idea of what it is and should be willing to use it.
-I  always prefer to use the OKR  (Objective and Key Results) framework, which is the framework used by Intel and Google.
+If you have never heard about the [[OKR's]] made popular by Andy Grove of Intel, I suggest you at least have a rudimentary idea of what it is and should be willing to use it.
+I  always prefer to use the [OKR  (Objective and Key Results)](Published a blogpost on OKR's - https://manojnayak.com/OKR's) framework, which is the framework used by Intel and Google.
 It makes complex things simple, otherwise you might end up chasing a lot of actions and spreading yourself too thin.

 ## Lead and Lag Measures.
 I need my dopamine hits and lead measures tend to demotivate everyone.
 So you should know what is are these two terms.
 [Read about the same here](https://www.perplexity.ai/search/44c42f04-d188-4a63-b14e-5bdc2461fc1c)